 Most of these golf safety tips pertain to simply being aware of your surroundings and listening to your body.
 If your shoulder is giving you issues, don’t ignore it and carry a golf bag around for 5 hours.

 When it comes to your golf fitness, just don’t overdo things.
 If you’re serious about getting better at golf and having better health in general, find yourself a training center that specializes in golf fitness.
 For those of you in the Jupiter, Florida area, stop by train where the pros train.
-For those of you not in the area, you can still enjoy the benefits of world-class golf instruction by some of the best trainers in the world with our workout videos you can do in your own living room.
+For those of you not in the area, you can still enjoy the benefits of world-class golf instruction by some of the best trainers in the world with our online golf fitness programs and workout videos you can do in your own living room.
 With minimal equipment needed to get started, these exercises are perfect for anyone looking to avoid spending a small fortune on expensive, specialized workout equipment.

 © 2020 joeydgolf.com